neos-modding-group/neos-modding-group.github.io/mods.md

 Allows you to change what endpoints are used for most, if not all cloud actions in Neos.

-The latest version is [1.0.0](https://github.com/Lexevolution/Cloud-Change/releases/tag/v1.0.0):
+The latest version is [1.0.1](https://github.com/Lexevolution/Cloud-Change/releases/tag/v1.0.1):
-Initial Release.
+Updated default config URLs to reflect recent updates.

 <!--me.badhaloninja.CreateNewAdditions-->
 ### [CreateNewAdditions](https://github.com/badhaloninja/CreateNewAdditions) by [badhaloninja](https://github.com/badhaloninja)